 Other studies have shown Rhodiola to improve fatigue and mental performance in physicians on night duty as well as improved physical fitness, psycho-motor function, mental performance and general well-being in students.
-(9,10) Get quality Rhodiola here.
+(9,10) Get recommended Rhodiola here.

 3. Licorice (Glycyrrhiza uralensis)

 Since licorice can boost cortisol production, this supplement is best taken in the morning when cortisol levels should be at their highest.
 However, for some people licorice can be too energizing and affect sleep.
 So it can be important to know your cortisol levels with salivary testing to see where you are at and look over it with a naturopathic doctor or experienced nutritionist.
-Get licorice here.
+Get a recommended licorice tincture here.

 4. Holy Basil Leaf